Sushmita01/hotel-booking-app/README.md

 # BookingDashboard

+#Running the application

 To run this application
-<ul> Download this repository
+* Download this repository
-<ul> Install Node.js and Angular
+* Install Node.js and Angular
-<ul> Run the developmemt server by typing `ng serve` in the node command prompt.
+* Run the developmemt server by typing `ng serve` in the node command prompt.
-<ul>Navigate to `http://localhost:4200/`.
+* Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests